patand23/basic_java/README.md

-# basic_java
+# Basic Java Overview
-Covering the very basics of Java
+  - Cover the basic concepts in Java
+    - Classes
+    - Objects
+    - Methods
+    - Flow of execution
+  -